 Welcome to PA’s 12 ‘Festive Leadership Lessons’ Advent Calendar!
-Over the next 12 days in the lead up to the festive season, we wanted to share our thoughts on leadership, and offer 12 lessons on what being a leader and leadership means to us at PA.
+Over 12 days in the lead up to the 2019 festive season, we wanted to share our thoughts on leadership, and offer 12 lessons on what being a leader and leadership means to us at PA.

 Traditionally, being a leader has meant ‘being in charge’ or ‘dictating what, where and how people do things’.
 But that definition is as old as your Nan’s black and white TV.
 In this new era of the Aged Care Industry we will need a new style of leadership where everyone is a leader, not just those at the top.